What is lubing a switch?

 I lube both sides of the stem, where they hit the bottom housing on the sides, the hole where the stem goes into as well as contact points for the spring.
 On linears, I will also lube the legs that hit the contact leaf, but on tactiles, I tend to stay away from it because users report dulled tactility when I lube it.

-7. What happens if a switch arrives and is broken?
+What happens if a product arrives and is broken?

 This can always happen, due to either factory error, my error, or shipping errors.
-Contact me at Krelbit@switchmod.net, or PM me at /u/Krelbit on reddit.
+Contact me at Krelbit@switchmod.net, or PM me at /u/switchmod_keyboards on Reddit.
 We'll sort something out.